If you’re a sunset freak like I am, you probably love the idea of sunset traditions on a boat.

 The Conch Horn

 The first time I heard the conch horns, I was taken by surprise.
 Over the years, I’ve come to love sitting in the cockpit and listening to the “end of day.”
-After Hurricane Irma last year, which just devastated Boot Key Harbor where I’m based, no conch horns sounded for at least three weeks after the storm.
-And then, one night there was finally one — a bit trembling, sort of like our lives right then.Nonetheless, it was the talk of the net the following morning: a little return to normalcy.
+After Hurricane Irma devastated Boot Key Harbor, no conch horns sounded for at least three weeks after the storm.
+And then, one night there was finally one.
+It started a bit trembly, sort of like our lives right then.Nonetheless, it was the talk of the net the following morning–a little return to normalcy.
 The next night, a few more joined in . . . and each subsequent night had a few more.
 Who knew that a simple horn could mean so much?

 Sunset Alert